Saint Boniface

 St. Boniface's Legacy & Influence in the Netherlands

 After his death, Boniface received his own cult no different from the gods of ancient Greece and Rome.
 Like the Greek goddess of health Hygieia, Boniface even had his own spring and sacred relics.
 Through the centuries, many pilgrimages were taken to Dokkum to worship those relics.
 The most precious is a small piece of Boniface's skull.
-In the 16th century CE Boniface's relics included, according to the Dokkumer author Cornelius Kempius, the skull fragment, an ivory crook, a gold chalice, a chasuble, a cope and a gospel book personally written by Boniface himself, probably the Victor Codex from 546 CE Bishop Victor of Capua.
+In the 16th century, Boniface's relics included, according to the Dokkumer author Cornelius Kempius, the skull fragment, an ivory crook, a gold chalice, a chasuble, a cope and a gospel book personally written by Boniface himself, probably the Victor Codex from 546 Bishop Victor of Capua.
 Cornelius Kempius saw this codex and the other relics with his own eyes.
-They are, he describes, every seven years presented to the people.
+They are, he describes, presented to the people every seven years.

-After the rise of Protestantism and the plundering of the Dokkumer abbey in 1572 CE and its abolition in 1582 CE, the relics were scattered.
+After the rise of Protestantism and the plundering of the Dokkumer abbey in 1572 and its abolition in 1582, the relics were scattered.
 Where they went is not clear.
-There is a tradition that says that the abbot of Fulda travelled to Dokkum in 1580 CE to retrieve the rod, the gospel book and take the church treasures to the Cathedral of Fulda.
-At the end of the 16th century CE, some relics emerge again and the chasuble, the cope and the skull fragment returned to Dokkum once again.
-They are carefully stored and preserved in a reliquary in the new parish church.
+There is a tradition that says that the abbot of Fulda travelled to Dokkum in 1580 to retrieve the rod and the gospel book, and take the church treasures to the Cathedral of Fulda.
+At the end of the 16th century, some relics emerged again, and the chasuble, the cope, and the skull fragment returned to Dokkum once again.
+They were carefully stored and preserved in a reliquary in the new parish church.
 In 1833 CE - at the request of the German Bishop Johann Leonard Pfaff - the tomb of Boniface was opened in order to provide primary relics for the newly-built Boniface Church at Fulda.

 Remove Ads